Gucci owner Kering flags China virus uncertainties after strong fourth-quarter

 Kering on Wednesday said the coronavirus health scare in China could heighten uncertainties for the luxury goods market, as the Gucci owner posted higher-than-expected sales for the fourth quarter of 2019.

-PARIS: Kering on Wednesday said the coronavirus health scare in China could heighten uncertainties for the luxury goods market, as the Gucci owner posted higher-than-expected sales for the fourth quarter of 2019.
+PARIS: Kering said on Wednesday the coronavirus epidemic in China could heighten uncertainties for the luxury goods market, as the group posted higher-than-expected sales for the fourth quarter of 2019, helped by its star brand Gucci.

+The company said the virus outbreak, which has particularly affected its key Chinese market, could have an impact on "consumption trends and tourism flows, and their ability to affect economic growth."

+Last year Kering, like other luxury labels, managed to offset a sharp decline in sales in Hong Kong, due to months of protests in the Chinese-ruled city, thanks to strong growth in mainland China.

 Kering's revenues rose 13.8per cent to 4.36 billion euros (US$4.76 billion) in the October to December period, up 11.4per cent on a like-for-like basis, which strips out currency changes and acquisitions.